grunwaldlab/Microbe-ID/README.md

 Microbe-ID
 ===============

-Microbe-ID is a toolbox that can readily be customized for any taxonomic group or species for sequence based identification of species or marker-based identification of strains.
-Microbe-ID aims to:
+Microbe-ID is a toolbox with two modules allowing 1. identificaiton of speceis using sequences and 2. identificaiton of genotypes using moleuclar markers against custom referecne databases.
+This web-based toolbox can readily be customized for any taxonomic group or species.
+This site provides all code and applications necessary for implementation.

-1. Outline a method for development of a species and strain identification website using existing open source, online resources

-2. Integrate existing population genetic analyses and visualizations into the genotype identification tool in order to improve genotype diagnostic capabilities.

-This site provides all code and applications necessary for creating a website for species identification or strain genotyping.

 ## Components

-Microbe-ID is comprised by two main applications: **Sequence-ID** and **Genotype-ID**. **Sequence-ID** allows identification of species by blasting a query sequence for any locus of interest against a custom reference sequence database using BLAST.  **Genotype-ID**  allows placement of an unknown genotype in either a minimum spanning network or dendrogram with bootstrap support comparing the queue against an user-created reference database using R and a suite of R packages designed for molecular markers. **Microbe-ID** groups these two applications in a HTML5 framework based on [Bootstrap](http://getbootstrap.com) that links both applications into a simple, web-ready site to be deployed locally or in a server.
+Microbe-ID is contains two main applicaitons: **Sequence-ID** and **Genotype-ID**.

+**Sequence-ID** allows identification of species by blasting a query sequence for any locus of interest against a custom reference sequence database using BLAST.

+**Genotype-ID**  allows placement of an unknown genotype in either a minimum spanning network or dendrogram with bootstrap support comparing the queue against an user-created reference database using R and a suite of R packages designed for molecular markers. **Microbe-ID** groups these two applications in a HTML5 framework based on [Bootstrap](http://getbootstrap.com) that links both applications into a simple, web-ready site to be deployed locally or in a server.

 ### Files included in this repository